NuGet/docs.microsoft.com-nuget/docs/Schema/msbuild-targets.md

 ### IncludeSource

 This is the same as `IncludeSymbols`, except that it copies source files along with pdbs as well.
-All files of type Compile are copied over to `src\&lt;ProjectName&gt;\` preserving the relative path directory structure in the resulting package.
+All files of type Compile are copied over to `src\<ProjectName>\` preserving the relative path directory structure in the resulting package.
 The same also happens for source files of any `ProjectReference` which has `TreatAsPackageReference` set to `false`.

-If a file of type Compile, is outside the project folder, then it is just added to `src\&lt;ProjectName&gt;\`.
+If a file of type Compile, is outside the project folder, then it is just added to `src\<ProjectName>\`.

 ### IsTool